-Welcome to the 2019 gardening season!
-Box Elder Community Gardens is a local non-profit organization.
+Welcome to the 2020 gardening season!
+Box Elder Community Garden is a local non-profit organization.
 We cultivate individual growth and neighborhood unity through community gardening and gardening education.
 Our community gardening policies and procedures are important for all community gardeners to understand.
 If you have any questions about this information, please contact the garden.

 As you consider participating in the community garden, please keep in mind these expectations.